amirci/amirci.github.io/_posts/2024-08-11-modelling-errors.markdown

 The `Either` type has two possible values, a `Right` value as in the _right_ thing to do and a `Left` value (commonly used to hold the value for failure or error).

+{: .box-note}
-> Many languages already have this concept as part of the core language. `Go` returns a _tuple_ where the second component is the error. `Rust` has a `Result` type to represent possible failures. `Swift` also has a `Result` type.
+Many languages already have this concept as part of the core language. `Go` returns a _tuple_ where the second component is the error. `Rust` has a `Result` type to represent possible failures. `Swift` also has a `Result` type.